s4011779/etech-bitb/README.md

 Copy the lure URL and visit it from your browser (use Guest user on Chrome to avoid having to delete all saved/cached data between tests).

+## Trusting the Self-Signed SSL Certs:

+Since we are using self-signed SSL certificates, our browser will warn us every time we try to visit `etech-it.com.au` so we need to make our host machine trust the certificate authority that signed the SSL certs.

+For this step, it's easier to follow the video instructions, but here is the gist anyway.

+Open [https://etech-it.com.au/](https://etech-it.com.au/) in your Chrome browser.

+Ignore the Unsafe Site warning and proceed to the page.

+Click the SSL icon > Details > Export Certificate **IMPORTANT:** When saving, the name MUST end with .crt for Windows to open it correctly.

+Double-click it > install for current user.
+Do NOT select automatic, instead place the certificate in specific store: select "Trusted Route Certification Authorities".

+**Now RESTART your Browser**

+You should be able to visit your evilnginx2 lure now and see the phishing page without any SSL warnings.

 # Useful Resources